Media

 Bonita:

 1. Invest in quality apps.
-They make a significant difference in being able to prioritize and be effective and efficient at work.
+They make a significant difference in prioritizing and being effective and efficient at work.

 2. We often hear stories about people who just got lucky and their businesses exploded.
 And while that is possible, I appreciate the quote, “The harder I work, the luckier I get.”
 That's my experience.
 It doesn't mean working yourself to the bone.
 I work in burnout prevention; overworking is not the point.
 But do the work.

 3. It takes time to become an expert in your field.
 Surround yourself with great leaders.
 Never be afraid to have people around you who do things better than you.
 That's how we grow.
 That's how we learn.
-We need to depend upon others who can do pieces we cannot, which is a key part of leadership.
+We need to depend on others who can do the parts we cannot, which is a key part of leadership.

 4. And lastly, trust your gut.
-So many times, we see what others are doing and may wonder if we should be doing the same thing.
+So many times, we see what others are doing and wonder whether we should do the same.
 Learn and grow, but don't try to be someone else.
 Trust your gut.
 Know that you have something special to bring into the world, and then do it with integrity.

 About the author